shrugs/proof-of-steak/whitepaper.md

 # Proof of Steak and IPFS

 The Steak Network Proofs must be made widely available for all network participants.
-Therefore, they will be stored using the InterPlanetary File System (IPFS), a high-throughput, content-addressed distributed block storage model.
+Therefore, they will be stored using a combination of Ethereum and the InterPlanetary File System (IPFS), a high-throughput, content-addressed distributed block storage model.
 There are low security concerns as no sensitive data are stored and widespread dissemination of network Proofs is encouraged.
 IPFS has been made production-ready through notable projects such as FileCoin.

 Also we get to namedrop IPFS in the whitepaper for extra credibility.

 # Proof of Steak Protocol Overview

-Any network participant (“Steak Holder”) may submit a task ("become Butcher") requesting a valid Proof be submitted to the network for some reward.
+Any network participant ("Steak Holder") may submit a task ("become Butcher") requesting a valid Proof be submitted to the network for some reward.

 Steak Holders can submit a Proof to the network ("become Cook") to fulfill a Butcher's request and stake tokens on its validity.
 This Proof is considered valid until challenged.
 If not challenged within the challenge timeout period, it is finalized, the staked tokens are released, and the Cook is rewarded.
 If a proof is challenged, the Grilling of the Cook begins, which elects Backseat Grillers to validate or invalidate the Proof.
 The Cook’s stake is burned if the Grilling determines that they have submitted an invalid Proof.

 To incentivise Verifiers, the network also introduces forced errors, which invert the game theory and slightly alter the economic incentives.
 After a Cook commits the Proofs, they know whether a forced error is in effect or not.
 In the case of a forced error, the Cook reveals an intentionally incorrect Proof.
 Then, upon a successful challenge and Grilling, Grill Masters are awarded a jackpot payout.

-If a Cook, Grill Master, or Backseat Griller is determined to have acted maliciously, their stake is forfeited to the jackpot at tax rate T and otherwise burned (“burned to the Jackpot”).
+If a Cook, Grill Master, or Backseat Griller is determined to have acted maliciously, their stake is forfeited to the jackpot at tax rate T and otherwise burned ("burned to the Jackpot").

 # Proof of Steak Protocol Detail
 The following section provides a detailed look into the operation of Proof of Steak.